-Meetings will be advertised to the public through traditional outreach such as newspapers, flyers posted in prominent locations, local municipal websites, and newsletters and will also be promoted at events within the project area communities.
+- Meetings will be advertised to the public through traditional outreach such as newspapers, flyers posted in prominent locations, local municipal websites, and newsletters, and will also be promoted at events within the project area's communities.
 Social media can also be utilized to promote these meetings.
 Identified stakeholders will be notified via email about the public meeting details.

-- Public Meeting #1 (Held on June 14, 2023) is a project kickoff meeting that introduces the PSG and the project process and objectives.
+Properties identified as potentially having direct impacts from the proposed roadway improvements project will receive meeting notification by mail; this notification will accompany the initial survey detailed in section 4.3.
+Public Meeting #1 (Held on June 14, 2023) is a project kickoff meeting that introduces the Project Team and the project process and objectives.
 Existing conditions are displayed and discussed.
 Preliminary improvements are presented in a high-level format.
 The meeting provides an opportunity for the public to share its perspectives regarding transportation issues, project concerns, and their "wish list" of items that the project should ideally include.
-A range of considered alternatives is presented. - Public Meeting #2 (Currently Scheduled for Winter 2024) presents the fully defined project Purpose and Need.
+A range of considered alternatives is presented.

+- Public Meeting #2 (Currently Scheduled for late Spring of 2025) presents the fully defined project Purpose and Need.
 The primary focus is the selected Preferred Alternative.
 The public will have the opportunity to review and comment upon the Preferred Alternative.
 Construction limits and right-of-way impacts will be fully defined and available for public input.